 CAKE

 - Place an oven rack in the center of your oven and preheat to 350 degrees.
-Grease the bottom and sides of 2 9-inch round cake pans and line the bottom of each pan with wax or parchment paper.
-Grease the bottom of the pan and dust the pans with flour and set aside.
+Grease the bottom and sides of 2 8-inch round cake pans and spray pans with nonstick baking spray and set aside.

-- Sift together the cake flour, cocoa powder, baking soda and salt into a medium bowl.
-Whisk together and set aside.
+- In a medium bowl, whisk together the cake flour, cocoa powder, baking soda and salt to combine.

 - Combine the chocolate and boiling water in a bowl and whisk until the chocolate is melted and the mixture is smooth and set aside to cool.